adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 # Using Adhearsion with FreeSWITCH

-At the time of this writing, Adhearsion 2.1.0, FreeSWITCH support is considered EXPERIMENTAL.
-We need your feedback to continue to improve our FreeSWITCH support.
-Please report all issues on the [Adhearsion mailing list](http://groups.google.com/group/adhearsion) or via [Github Issues](https://github.com/adhearsion/adhearsion/issues).

 ## Requirements

 * [FreeSWITCH](http://www.freeswitch.org) 1.2 or later (earlier versions may work but are not tested)